Dolphins Aim to Unite Community Through Football

 Each year, the camaraderie, food and entertainment have brought together diverse groups to the pre-game celebrations, which also provide educational components intended to spark conversation and build positive relationships between fans of different races, genders, sexual orientation and identities.

 “Our owner, Stephen Ross, created RISE – Ross Initiative in Sports for Equality – and with that, his goal is to use sports to drive social progress and make meaningful change,” said Jason Jenkins, Dolphins Senior V.P. of Communications and Community Affairs.
 “So, there’s going to be a lot of fun, but there are also educational opportunities designed to bring people together and learn about each other.
 They’re going to do a scavenger hunt, they’re going to have discussions and they’re going to talk about themselves.
-We want to bring all these diverse groups together that make up the culture of South Florida, with sports as that backdrop.”

 Over a dozen organizations have partnered with the Dolphins, including 5,000 Role Models, North Miami Beach Police Athletic League, Urban League of Broward and NOBLE, whose leaders have recognized the program’s immense impact on their community.